Trevor Noah Trashes Donald Trump And GOP On ‘The Daily Show’

 — irin (@fragmentizing) March 10, 2017

 One year ago, critics said that Trevor Noah was destroying The Daily Show.
 His ratings may not be as high as Jon Stewart’s were during his peak at hosting the show, but they’re nothing to be upset over either.
-What do you think of Trevor Noah’s hosting job on The Daily Show?
+What do you think of Trevor Noah’s hosting job on The Daily Show.
 Let us know in the comments section.

 [Featured Image by Dave Kotinsky/Getty Images]